 Mohr im Hemd translates literally as a “Moor in a Shirt,” possibly as a nod to Shakespeare’s Othello.
 Nevertheless, the unpleasant racial connotations mean it’s increasingly likely to be described as a “chocolate almond soufflé” (or similar) today.

-Nockerl is a term designed to confuse, since it may refer simply to the shape of a food item, but also to a form of dough made of eggs, flour and (usually) butter.
+Nockerl is a term designed to confuse, since it may refer simply to a Gnocchi-like shape of a food item, but also to a form of dough made of eggs, flour and (usually) butter.